BEN WILLCOX

 Whether it’s a defended hearing in the Local Court, a trial in the District Court, or an appeal to the Supreme Court, you can rest assured knowing that we have the experience and expertise to manage your case and achieve the best possible outcome.
 Call us for a free initial consultation.
 We are happy to answer your questions and assist you with a clear understanding as to the process, fees and potential outcomes of your matter.

-An order under section 10 of the Crimes (Sentencing Procedure) Act 1999 (NSW) allows the court to dismiss the matter without recording a conviction, despite the offence being proven.
+Section 10(1)(a) of the Crimes (Sentencing Procedure) Act 1999 (NSW) allows a court to dismiss a charge without recording a conviction following a plea of guilty or a finding of guilt.

-A conviction appeal challenges the finding of guilt following a disputed hearing, a severity appeal challenges the sentence imposed by the court after a guilty plea or finding of guilt.
-If you appeal both your conviction and your sentence this is called an ‘all grounds appeal.’
-An appeal must then be lodged within 28 days of sentencing.
+A conviction appeal challenges a finding of guilt following a contested hearing, while a severity appeal challenges the sentence imposed after a plea of guilty or a finding of guilt.
+An appeal against both conviction and sentence is known as an “all grounds appeal.”

-Legal Aid NSW is a government organisation and is contingent upon certain eligibility criteria.
-In some cases, Legal Aid will assign criminal matters to private solicitors who are on the relevant Legal Aid Panel.
-If you are eligible for a Legal Aid grant, you may ask to have your case assigned to us
+In some cases, Legal Aid NSW may allocate criminal matters to approved private solicitors who are members of the relevant Legal Aid Panel.
+If you are granted Legal Aid, you may request that your matter be referred to Willcox Criminal and Civil Lawyers.

 Request a Free Consultation by calling (02) 8251 0067 or by completing the online form.